eternagame/paper-data-rationally-designed-RNA-sensor/README.md

-# Rationally designed multi-input single strand RNA sensors Data
+# Rationally designed RNA sensors that compute increasingly complex functions of multiple inputs Data

-Within each figure folder is the data used to create the figure.
+Within each figure folder is the data used to create the relevant figures and extended data figures.